Are you selling your business? Perhaps you are looking to buy a business? In this blog article, we look at the basics of Business Valuations.

-While the income approaches look to value a business’s potential for earnings, the asset approaches place a fair market value on what a business actually owns.
+While the income approaches look to value a business’s potential for earnings, the asset approaches place a fair market value on what a business owns.
 This could be equipment, real estate, patents, or digital accounts such as particular URLs.
 Anything a company could turn around and sell as-is can generally be considered an asset.
 There are two common methods of valuing a business by its assets.

 The Market-Based Business Approach

-While both the income and the asset valuation approach consider what a business is worth by determining its actual earnings, the market-based business approach considers how much the market is likely to pay for a business.
+While the income and asset valuation approach consider what a business is worth by determining its actual earnings, the market-based business approach considers how much the market is likely to pay for a business.
 There are two main methods of computing this.